Ex-FBI agent questions ‘bothersome’ detail in Brian Laundrie autopsy - NewsBreak

 The FBI said a notebook found near the remains included a confession that Laundrie killed 22-year-old Gabby Petito, whose body had been found in Wyoming in late September.
 She had been strangled , the coroner in that state said.

-The young couple had set out on a journey through the middle of the country in late July, chronicling their trip with joyful pictures, videos and blog posts.Brian Laundrie died of self-inflicted gunshot wound, medical examiner confirms
+The young couple had set out on a journey through the middle of the country in late July, chronicling their trip with joyful pictures, videos and blog posts.Timeline of Petito disappearance, Laundrie manhunt

 The autopsy revealed Laundrie died by suicide and used a .38 caliber revolver, with the deadly projectile found buried in about 6 inches of soil 50 to 60 feet from his remains.
 The gun had two rounds left in the chamber.